-- Pearl Sectoral Leadership (Printing and Publishing) Award: In 2017, 2015, 2014, 2013, 2012, 2011, 2010, 2008, 2007 and 2006, the Company won the award in printing and publishing sector of the Nigerian Stock Market. - The World Bank Best Overall Performance Award (African Region): This was won by the Company in 2005, 2006, 2007 and 2008. - Most Valuable Employer Award: The Company won the award in 1996 from the Nigerian Social Insurance Trust Fund in recognition of its prompt and total compliance with the rules and regulations of the Fund. - Concord Press Award: The Company won the Concord Press Award for two consecutive years in 1984 and 1985 in Academic Publishing before the award was discontinued by the organizers. - Nigerian Publishers' Association Fellowship Award: In 1991, the Company won the award for its great contribution to the publishing industry in Nigeria. - West Africa Institute of Direct Marketing Award: The Company was given this award as the West Africa Best Books and Educational Materials Producers of the year in 2007. - The Nigerian Book Fair Trust: Award of Recognition for sharing the vision of the Nigerian Book Fair Trust and supporting the growth of the annual Nigerian International Book fair (2011).
+- Academic Companion of Honour Award 2022: In recognition of UPPLC's contributions to the development of Education in Nigeria. - Pearl Sectoral Leadership (Printing and Publishing) Award: In 2017, 2015, 2014, 2013, 2012, 2011, 2010, 2008, 2007 and 2006, the Company won the award in printing and publishing sector of the Nigerian Stock Market. - The World Bank Best Overall Performance Award (African Region): This was won by the Company in 2005, 2006, 2007 and 2008. - Most Valuable Employer Award: The Company won the award in 1996 from the Nigerian Social Insurance Trust Fund in recognition of its prompt and total compliance with the rules and regulations of the Fund. - Concord Press Award: The Company won the Concord Press Award for two consecutive years in 1984 and 1985 in Academic Publishing before the award was discontinued by the organizers. - Nigerian Publishers' Association Fellowship Award: In 1991, the Company won the award for its great contribution to the publishing industry in Nigeria. - West Africa Institute of Direct Marketing Award: The Company was given this award as the West Africa Best Books and Educational Materials Producers of the year in 2007. - The Nigerian Book Fair Trust: Award of Recognition for sharing the vision of the Nigerian Book Fair Trust and supporting the growth of the annual Nigerian International Book fair (2011).